LE Audio Stack

 The top-level profiles TMAP and HAP are not part of the GAF, but rather provide top-level requirements for how to use the GAF.

-GAF has been implemented in Zephyr with the following structure.
+GAF and the top layer profiles gave been implemented in Zephyr with the following structure.

 Zephyr Generic Audio Framework